omarazrat/jWebAppTester/README.md

 # jWebAppTester
 ## English

 WebAppTester: Tester for online forms
 This program uses Selenium to open a web browser and run user written commands.

+### Installation
+You need at least Java version >=16

 Download Selenium controllers for your favorite browser (check your browser version) from https://www.selenium.dev/downloads/ and save it in the same folder with the program.

+Once the program is run for the first time, it will create some sample scripts as files you can change with any text editor.
+These files are created in the folder *scripts*

+### Syntax of the script files

 Every line starting with #, is ignored.
 This program builds a tree the folder "scripts" and subfolders.
 The tree is composed of folders and actions in every txt file.